 Building Trust and Credibility:

-With great knowledge about the culture and language of your audience, your brand is pushed toward becoming trustworthy and credible.
-When recipients feel that a brand respects and acknowledges their cultural nuances, they’re most likely to be interested in what it has to offer until customer loyalty can be achieved in due course.
+Taking great care of the culture and language of your customers, you push your brand toward legitimacy.
+If recipients believe that a brand respects and acknowledges their cultural differences, they’ll most likely want what it’s got until loyalty can be won, one way or another.

 a) Translation: